Zrrr1997/3D-Segmentation-Notes/Interactive_Segmentation/README.md

 -	NLL of the output probabiities constitute the unary term
 -	Binary term is simply taken from the Krähenbühl paper
 -	CNN in this paper is trained on **binary segmentation**
+	-	Labels for foreground and background are obtained by extending the gt bounding box via an offset (halo-box)
+	-	CRF is used for multiple iterations to refine the predictions of the CNN
+		-	Weakly-supervised pseudo-labels from the CRF
 -	![](../images/deepcut.png)

 # PolygonRNN (2017)